oyewunmio/Food_Recipes/README.md

 # Food_Recipes
 <hr/>

-Food Recipes is blog application.
-This project allows users to blog and read about different cooking recipes.
+Food Recipes is an open source blog application.
+This application allows users to log in and blog about their different favourite cooking recipes while also reading other users blog posts.

 <hr/>

 **Still In development!!!!**
+>Ui   (Done)

+>Fronend with React (In progress)

 > Backend with Go (Gin) In Progress